aird88/Spirit-Fall-Character-Sheet/README.md

 # Spirit-Fall-Character-Sheet
-Spirit Fall Character Sheet Version 1.0,  Last Updated 23 February 2015
+Spirit Fall Character Sheet Beta Version .75,  Last Updated 23 February 2015

 This character sheet was created using parts of code from Roll20.net's official Dungeons and Dragons 5E character sheet.